Garlic is the secret name for OpenAI’s next big model — basically the evolution of GPT-5. But here’s the twist: it’s not just bigger, it’s smarter.

 Leaked timelines point to Q1 2026, though some insiders say early previews could appear sooner.

 The public name probably won’t be “Garlic” — that’s just an internal codename.
+Expect something like GPT 5.2 or GPT 5 Pro when it drops.

 It’ll likely launch first for enterprise users, then roll out to ChatGPT Plus.